erlyvideo/erlyvideo.github.com/source/_posts/2013-01-01-overload-protection-1.markdown

 When should we use `gen_server:call` according to documentation?
 Looks like if we want some reply to our message.
 We send command to perform some calculation to other process and receive calculated data.

-In short: `gen_server:cast` just sends asynchronous non-blocking message from one process to other and `gen_server:cast` waits for reply from server process to our request.
+In short: `gen_server:cast` just sends asynchronous non-blocking message from one process to other and `gen_server:call` waits for reply from server process to our request.
 While server process is processing client's request, client process is absolutely unresponsible and cannot do any job.